kz04px/cuteataxx/README.md

 > adjudicate:easyfill
 Award a victory if the opponent is forced to pass while you can fill the rest of the empty squares

+> engines:protocol
+This has to be set to one of the following values: UAI
 ```

 ---